-With respect to oxygen diffusion into porous char particles and temperatures [6] defined three regimes of char combustion.
-At very higher temperatures in a bubbling fluidised bed reactor (zone III), maximum char combustion rate is attained and burning is controlled by the external diffusion of oxygen through the diffusion film surrounding the char particle.
+With respect to oxygen diffusion into porous char particles and temperatures, Walker defined three regimes of char combustion.
+At very high temperatures in a bubbling fluidised bed reactor (zone III), maximum char combustion rate is attained, and burning is controlled by the external diffusion of oxygen through the diffusion film surrounding the char particle.
 Char burning can be approximated as a shrinking particle model in a fluidised bed as the particle changes in size, but its apparent density stays constant.
-Mass transfer coefficients and subsequently Sherwood numbers can be obtained from this zone.
+Mass transfer coefficients and Sherwood numbers can be obtained from this zone.
 For this burning regime, diffusion boundary layer models i.e. (single and double film) can be incorporated to account for the homogenous reactions occurring around the particle.
-The single film model suggested by Nusselt [7], allows for the oxidation of carbon to be controlled by a quiescent film around the carbon particle to produce carbon monoxide and carbon dioxide according to reactions I and II below.
-Arthur [8] after removing the masking effect of homogenous oxidation of carbon monoxide, observed carbon monoxide to be the primary product of char combustion above

-1273 K. This work is confirmed by [9].
-The double film model is activated at higher particle temperatures after which heat has been conducted and/or convected to the particle.
-Here, the burning rates are controlled by the carbon dioxide gasification of char.
-The activation of the double film burning mode could also depend on the reactivity of the char.
-The double film model was proposed by Burke and Schumann [10].
-Carbon monoxide, primary product of char combustion reacts with oxygen in a thin flame front to produce carbon dioxide.
+The single film model suggested by Nusselt allows for the oxidation of carbon to be controlled by a quiescent film around the carbon particle to produce carbon monoxide and carbon dioxide.
+Arthur observed that, after removing the masking effect of homogenous oxidation, carbon monoxide to be the primary product of char combustion above 1273 K. This work has been confirmed by Basu et al. The double film model is activated at higher particle temperatures after heat has been conducted and/or convected to the particle.
+The activation of the double film burning mode could depend on char reactivity.
+The double film model was proposed by Burke and Schumann.
+Carbon monoxide, primary product of char combustion, reacts with oxygen in a thin flame front to produce carbon dioxide.
 Carbon dioxide further reacts with the carbon surface to produce carbon monoxide and simultaneously start the process over.
-Eventually, oxygen does not reach the surface of the carbon particle.
-Here, char burning rate depends on the gasification rate of carbon.
+Eventually, oxygen does not reach the surface of the carbon particle and char burning rate depends on the gasification rate of carbon.
 Generally, a continuous model incorporating both single and double film models can be solved for different time frames of char combustion.
-This would involve solving partial differential equations with the transition from single film model to double film model at the temperature at which the gasification of char is activated on the particle surface [11].
+This would involve solving partial differential equations with the transition from single film model to double film model at the temperature at which the gasification of char is activated on the particle surface.
 Models can be made easier to solve if the double film model is ruled out subject to combustion rate exceeding the gasification rate in 100% carbon dioxide.